citp/privacy-policy-historical/u/us/usc/uscellular.com.md

 We may store small data files, known as cookies, or other technologies, on your computer or mobile browser when you visit certain websites.
 You can disable cookies.
 However, if you do so your experience on that website may be limited.

 Third Party Advertisers may place cookies on your computer or mobile device when you are on a U.S. Cellular website to collect the preferences you demonstrate through your online activities on our websites and use them to provide personalized advertising that may be of interest to you when you are on other websites.
 U.S. Cellular and its Third Party Advertisers adhere to the Digital Advertising Alliance's [Self-Regulatory Principles for Online Behavioral Advertising](http://www.aboutads.info/principles).
 To find out more information about online behavioral advertising or to opt-out of the collection and use of your online information by Third Party Advertisers for online behavioral advertising, [click here](http://www.uscellular.com/site/oba-compliance.html).
+U.S. Cellular's products, services and websites are intended for general audiences.
+In order to respect the privacy of children online, U.S. Cellular does not knowingly collect, maintain or process Confidential Personal Information submitted by children under the age of 13 unless we first obtain permission from that child's parent or legal guardian.

 ### Use of your Confidential Personal Information

-We may use your Confidential Personal Information to provide you with and manage the services you request, communicate with you to maintain good customer relations or to suggest new products and services that may be of interest to you, conduct industry or consumer surveys, manage, improve and troubleshoot our network and services, enforce our Terms of Service, or for any purpose otherwise permitted or required by law.
+We may use your Confidential Personal Information to provide you with and manage the services you request, communicate with you to maintain good customer relations or to suggest new products, services and websites that may be of interest to you, conduct industry or consumer surveys, manage, improve and troubleshoot our network and services, enforce our Terms of Service, or for any purpose otherwise permitted or required by law.

 ### Sharing of your Confidential Personal Information

 U.S. Cellular does not sell your Confidential Personal Information for any purpose other than to enforce our rights under the Terms of Service or as expressly stated in this Privacy Statement.

-U.S. Cellular may seek your consent to share your CPNI with Affiliates and Third Parties with whom we have a relationship for the purposes of marketing its products and services.
+U.S. Cellular may seek your consent to share your [CPNI](http://www.uscellular.com/site/privacy/index.html#cpni) with Affiliates and Third Parties with whom we have a relationship for the purposes of marketing its products and services.
 Depending on the circumstance, we may obtain your consent by providing notice and the ability to opt-out.
-U.S. Cellular may share certain Confidential Personal Information for purposes permitted by law without your consent such as to help initiate, render, bill, and collect for its products and services; as well as to provision and market its products and services (including co-branded products) to you.
+U.S. Cellular may share certain Confidential Personal Information for purposes permitted by law without your consent such as to help initiate, render, bill, and collect for its products and services; as well as to provision and market its products, services and websites (including co-branded products, services and websites) to you.

-U.S. Cellular does not publish or support directories of our customers' wireless phone numbers nor do we make this information available for listing in public directories.
+U.S. Cellular does not publish or support directories of our customers' wireless phone numbers nor do we make this information available, without your consent, for listing in public directories.

+.

 ###  Accessing your Confidential Personal Information